cocoaaa/IE/HW2/report/report.md

         <b>Figure 3: Hyper parameters for training Att-biLSTM model</b>
     </figcaption>
 </figure>
-The confusion matrix shows that the CNN based model performed the best in detecting the `Cause-Effect` relationship (90.27% F1) ,wherease it had the most difficulty in classifying the `Instrument-Agency` relationship (73.58% F1) and `Other` (49.88% F1).
+The confusion matrix shows that the CNN based model performed the best in detecting the `Member-Collection` relationship (98.41% F1) ,wherease it had the most difficulty in classifying the `Product-Producer` relationship (96.31% F1) and `Other` (95.31% F1).

+Such high F1 scores hits that the model is likely overfitting to the training data.

 Below is the accuracy and loss curve during the training steps.
 <figure>